 PROF. G. RANGA: I am coming to that.
 But there are other friends here.
-The other day, I think it was Mr. Vallabharao who said that he supported this Bill.
+The other day, I think it was Mr. Vallabharao who said that he suppoited this Bill.
 I welcome that last statement of his.
-But why do ihey support it Because the moment i.his comes about, those people will non-cooDerate with you.
+But why do they support it?
+Because the moment this comes about, those people will noncooperate with you.
 They will not make any more investments in industrial concerns.
 They will even possibly sabotage.
-They will go into liquidation or whatever it is. and your second Five Year Plan will become a mess Once vou become a failure, your people will turn aganist you. as they are turning against Peron in Argentina.
-And this Jawaharlal Nehru and al] these people, can be sent to Andamans or somewhere and we will come and stay in your place.
+They will go into liquidation or whatever it 'is. and your second Five Year Plan will become a mess Once you become a failure, your people will turn aganist you, as they are turning against Peron in Argentina.
+And this Jawaharlal Nehru and all these people can be sent to Andamans or somewhere and we will come and stay in your place.
 Is that the idea?
-If that is the idea that my hon. friends have got, I am not prepared to make it convenient for them
+If that is the idea that my hon, friends have got, I am not prepared to make it convenient for them

-In regard to nationalisation, I think the Prime Minister has given a very good answer, some time ago, that whatever may be the virtues or vices of nationalisation, just at present, it is not wise on the part of our nation to spare so much of its funds which are so very badly needed otherwise, for paying compensation to these^peo-ple who have got vested interests.
+In regard to nationalisation, I think the Prime Minister has given a very good answer, some time ago, that whatever may be the virtues or vices of nationalisation, just at present, it is not wise on the part of our nation to spare so much of its funds which are so very badly needed otherwise, for paying compensation to these people who have got vested interests.

-SHRI BHUPESH GUPTA: Do not pay compensation.
+SHRT BHUPESH GUPTA: Do not pay compensation.

-PROF. G. RANGA: There he is.
-That is exactly the reason why I am here and be is there.
-It is no good my trying to answer every one of his shibboleths, because it is a cardinal point of difference between the socia!-Istr; and the communists.
+PROF. G. RANGA: There he is, That is exactly the reason why I am here and he is there.
+It is no good my trying to answer every one of his shibboleths, because it is a cardinal point of difference between the socialists and the communists.
 Socialists do not believe in confiscation.
 Communists believe in confiscation; even in confiscation of life, if there is any possibility.
-Therefore, we want to pay compensation and our Prime Minister has come to the right conclusion that it would not be wise in the interests of the country to spare whatever resources we can command now from the small savings of millions of our people in our country in order to pay compensation to these people and then only come to manage an industry which is already there.
-Instead, he has suggested-and I have agreed with him all these years-that it would be much better that the Government should go out of its own way to give every possible incentive to those people who have got small sums of money to invest them either in the private enterprise or in the various enterprises that the Government themselves would be starting here in this country and in that way push up the industrial development of our country.
+Therefore, we want to pay compensation and our Prime Minister has come to the right conclusion that it would not be wise in the interests of the country to spare whatever resources we can command now from the small savings of millions of our people in our country in order to pay compensation to these people and then only come to manage an industry which is already he has suggested-and Instead, with him all have agreed years-that it would be much better that the Government should go out of its own way to give every possible incentive to those people who have got small sums of money to invest them either in the private enterprise or in the various enterprises that the Government themselves would starting here in this country and that way push up the industrial development of our country.